Awele1111/Code-quiz/README.md

-## Credits

-Class-activities.

 ## Features

 - A timed quiz where user can answers within an alloted time.
 - 10 seconds is deducted when user misses a question.
-- Highscores are sstored through local storage.
+- Scores are stored through local storage.
 - User can clear scores if needed.
 - The application lets user know when a question is  answered correctly or incorrectly.
 - User can retake quiz if needed.